-- BUS-D 301 International Business Environment (3 cr.)
-P: Sophomore standing.
-The national and international environmental aspects of international business.
-Examines the cultural, political, economic, systemic, legal-regulatory, trade, and financial environments and how they affect the international business activities of firms in the United States and in selected other countries. - BUS-D 302 International Business: Operations of International Enterprises (3 cr.)
+- business activities of firms in the United States and in selected other countries. - BUS-D 302 International Business: Operations of International Enterprises (3 cr.)
 P: D301.
-Focuses on the administration of international aspects of business organizations through an examination of their policy formulation, forms of foreign operations, methods of organization and control, and functional adjustments. - BUS-D 490 Independent Study in International Business (1-3 cr.)
+Focuses on the administration of international aspects of business organizations through an examination of their policy formulation, forms of foreign operations, methods of organization and control, and functional adjustments. - BUS-D 488 Current International Topics (3 cr.)
+P: Departmental authorization and current/previous enrollment in an overseas study program or significant international experience (including experience of international students enrolled at IU).
+Online course.
+Lectures and discussion on current topics relating to the international environment of business, as well as to the cultural aspects of the area in which an overseas study program is located.
+(Formerly X488). - BUS-D 490 Independent Study in International Business (1-3 cr.)
 P: Consent of department chairperson and of instructor.
 Supervised individual study and research in student's special field of interest.
 The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
 Comprehensive written report required. - BUS-D 496 Foreign Study in Business (2-6 cr.)
 P: Consent of instructor.
 Work in, or visits to, business firms; discussions with business executives and government officials.
 Prior background reading, orientation work, and approval of project required.
-Two credit hours for each three weeks of foreign residence. - BUS-X 488 Current International Topics (1- 6 cr.)
-P: Departmental authorization and current/ previous enrollment in an overseas study program or significant international experience.
-Online course.
-Lectures and discussion on current topics relating to the international environment of business, as well as to the cultural aspects of the area in which an overseas study program is located.
+Two credit hours for each three weeks of foreign residence.